Table of Contents

 If some linear combination of vectors results in such that not all coefficients were 0, we say the vectors are linearly dependent.

-• If any set of vectors contains the zero vector, then this set is a linearly dependent set.
+• If any set of vectors contains the zero vector, then this set is always a linearly dependent set.

 If the only way to get the zero vector by performing a linear combination on the vectors is by setting all coefficients as 0, we say the vectors are linearly independent.